Getting Started

 Forui Icons

-Forui Icons is bundled with forui package.
-You don't need to install it separately if you installed forui.
+Forui Icons is bundled with the forui package.
+You don’t need to install it separately if you install forui

-If you would like to only use the icon package, run the following command from your Flutter project directory.
+If you would like to only use the icons, run the following command from your Flutter project’s directory.

 flutter pub add forui_assets